Daniel-Nikpayuk/CPPF-CTR/README.md

 ## Bonus:

-It occurs to me there are many "what if" scenarios that people might want to argue when looking at this analysis critically.
+It occurs to me there are many "what if" scenarios when looking at this analysis critically, that people might want to argue.
-I certainly don't have time to go over all such possibilities, but I will go over one basic one.
+I certainly don't have time to go over all such possibilities, but I will go over a basic one.

-You could make the argument that we only have 70ish years of NDP data, and it's likely when NDP reaches the number of years in power as Liberals and Conservatives, the data will begin to look similar.
+You could make the argument that we only have 72 years of NDP data, and it's likely when the NDP reaches the number of years in power as Liberals and Conservatives, the data will begin to look similar.
 While I cannot project decades worth of NDP fiscal data into the future to make such comparisons, I can at least restrict the Liberal and Conservative data to the number of years of NDP:

 <table>
  <tr>